70 Harley Street

 Sleeping too much (excessive sleepiness or hypersomnia)

 Episodic disturbances of behaviour related to sleep such as night terrors, sleep-talking, sleepwalking and nocturnal enuresis.

 Treatment of Sleep Disorders

 Treatment for sleep disorders can vary depending on the cause.
 In some cases medication may be required if it is related to airways constraints, occasionally melatonin may be prescribed to promote sleep but more commonly talking therapy is applied.

-If a referral for a polysomnography is necessary I will contact your GP to carry out the referral which can be carried out on the NHS, or this office can arrange one privately.
-This office will not charge and will be not held responsible for this procedure.
+If a referral for a polysomnography is necessary your doctor will contact your GP to carry out the referral which can be carried out in the NHS, or our practice can arrange one privately (if so, our clinic will not charge and will be not held responsible for the procedure).

-During this assessment time we will cover the following points:
+During this assessment time your doctor will cover the following points: